( Original image credit to Alex Stover Photography. )

 We kept notes on how last year’s applicants performed.
 If you volunteered last year, and you received a good review from your team lead, then you will likely get priority placement this year.

-Some positions (like Atomic Cafe and Body Shop) are extremely popular, so we tend to fill those roles with people having a professional background and/or licenses in those areas.
+Some positions (like Atomic Cafe and Body Shop) are extremely popular, so we tend to fill those roles with people having relevant experience or background in those areas.

 Some positions require a special certification, like our Medical Team roles.
 Those positions will ONLY be filled by those with the relevant, valid certification/license.
 Any special requirements are noted in the position listing.